Twanzelius/Twanzelius.github.io/_pages/about.md

 🌌 I am a quants person and work with the R programming language, but also have experience in qualitative methods and mixed-methods approaches.
 I am also a firm believer in open science practices and always strive to make my data, code and research as widely available as possible.

-💙 I love baseball (go Phils ⚾), football (COYG ⚽), metal, and my three cats! 😸
+💙 In my spare time, I enjoy homelabbing, baseball (go Phils ⚾), football (COYG ⚽), and metal.

 # Selected Experience